Alva & the Temple of Atzoatl

 - A few miscellaneous rooms, like the Sacrifice room (which allows you to sacrifice a Unique item for a new random Unique or, at Tier 3, to upgrade Temple-specific Uniques).

-Rooms with no stated effect will, generally speaking, have a reward at Tier 3.
+Rooms with no stated positive effect will, generally speaking, have a reward at Tier 3.

 The Temple is quite lucrative, and it's worth looting any of the rooms that have special loot.